Independent register of MiCA licensing status. EU MiCA is not affiliated with ESMA or any EU authority.

 Answers

-The questions people ask most about MiCA, CASP licensing and what it means for using crypto exchanges in Europe.
+The questions people ask most about the Markets in Crypto-Assets Regulation (MiCA), crypto-asset service provider (CASP) licensing and crypto exchanges in Europe.

 What does it mean if an exchange is "MiCA-licensed"?